-- Portal Group Tag: This simple integer value between 1 and 65535 identifies the Portal Group within an iSCSI Node.
-All Network Portals with the same portal group tag in the context of a given iSCSI Node are in the same Portal Group.

-- Responder: In a negotiation or exchange, the party that responds to the originator of the negotiation or exchange.

-- SCSI Device: This is the SAM2 term for an entity that contains other SCSI entities.
+- Portal Group Tag: This simple unsigned-integer between 1 and 65535 identifies the Portal Group within an iSCSI Node.
+All Network Portals with the same portal group tag in the context of a given iSCSI Node are in the same Portal Group. - Responder: In a negotiation or exchange, the party that responds to the originator of the negotiation or exchange. - SCSI Device: This is the SAM2 term for an entity that contains other SCSI entities.
 For example, a SCSI Initiator Device contains one or more SCSI Initiator Ports and zero or more application clients; a SCSI Target Device contains one or more SCSI Target Ports and one or more logical units.
 For iSCSI, the SCSI Device is the component within an iSCSI Node that provides the SCSI functionality.
 As such, there can be at most one SCSI Device within a given iSCSI Node.
 Access to the SCSI Device can only be achieved in an iSCSI normal operational session.
-The SCSI Device Name is defined to be the iSCSI Name of the node and its use is mandatory in the iSCSI protocol.

-- SCSI Layer: This builds/receives SCSI CDBs (Command Descriptor Blocks) and relays/receives them with the remaining command execute parameters to/from the iSCSI Layer.

-Session: The group of TCP connections that link an initiator with a target, form a session (loosely equivalent to a SCSI I-T nexus).
+The SCSI Device Name is defined to be the iSCSI Name of the node and its use is mandatory in the iSCSI protocol. - SCSI Layer: This builds/receives SCSI CDBs (Command Descriptor Blocks) and relays/receives them with the remaining command execute parameters to/from the iSCSI Layer. - Session: The group of TCP connections that link an initiator with a target, form a session (loosely equivalent to a SCSI I-T nexus).
 TCP connections can be added and removed from a session.
-Across all connections within a session, an initiator sees one "target image".
-SSID (Session ID): A session is defined by a session ID that is composed of an initiator part (ISID) and a target part (TSID).
+Across all connections within a session, an initiator sees one "target image". - SSID (Session ID): A session between an iSCSI initiator and an iSCSI target is defined by a session ID that is a tuple composed of an initiator part (ISID) and a target part (Target Portal Group Tag).
+The ISID is explicitly specified by the initiator at session establishment.
+The Target Portal Group Tag is implied by the initiator through the selection of the TCP end-point at connection establishment.
+The TargetPortalGroupTag key may also be returned by the target as a confirmation during session establishment.